 When considering medication for your child, ask yourself these questions:

 1.)
 Are the behaviors or health issues severe enough to warrant the medication?
 What will happen if you don't try the medication?
 Is your child's life at risk?
 Is the life of others at risk?

 2.)
 How will medication benefit my child?
 When faced with the decision, take into consideration why your child may need medication.
 If it works, will the child function better in their daily living?
-Will it effect their academic performance, eliminating negative behaviors in the classroom?

 3.)
 Are there any other methods you haven't tried and are open to, or prefer to try, before starting medication?
 Have you studied the sensory needs of your child?
 Is your child receiving therapies to help in troubling areas?
 Speak with your doctor and discuss these options.